Fugazi

-Fugazi (/fuˈgɑːzi/; foo-GAH-zee) is an American post-hardcore band formed in Washington, D.C., in 1986.
+Fugazi (/fuˈgɑːzi/; foo-GAH-zee) is (Note: Fugazi has been on an indefinite hiatus since 2003, but the group's members have frequently said that the band has not broken up.
+For more information, refer to § Indefinite hiatus and reunion rumours (2003–present).) an American post-hardcore band formed in Washington, D.C., in 1986.
 The band consists of guitarists and vocalists Ian MacKaye and Guy Picciotto, bassist Joe Lally, and drummer Brendan Canty.
 They were noted for their style-transcending music, DIY ethical stance, manner of business practice, and contempt for the music industry.

 Fugazi performed numerous worldwide tours and produced six studio albums, a film, and a comprehensive live series, gaining the band critical acclaim and success around the world.
-Highly influential on punk and alternative music, the band has been on an indefinite hiatus since 2003.
+Highly influential on punk and alternative music, the band has been on an indefinite hiatus since 2003, only releasing live compilations and recordings.

 History

 Formation and early years (1986–1989)

-After the hardcore punk group Minor Threat dissolved, MacKaye (vocals and guitar) was active with a few short-lived groups, most notably Embrace.
-MacKaye realized that he wanted to prioritize making music over being in a band, "because sometimes bands get in the way of music, because you’re so focussed (sic) on making a band that you forget that it should be about music first."
+After the hardcore punk group Minor Threat dissolved, Ian MacKaye (vocals) was active with a few short-lived groups, most notably Embrace.
+MacKaye realized that he wanted to prioritize making music over being in a band, "because sometimes bands get in the way of music, because you're so focussed on making a band that you forget that it should be about music first."
 MacKaye had gotten to know Joe Lally, who was working as a roadie for the band Beefeater.
 After learning Lally played bass, MacKaye asked him if he would be interested in playing together.
 They soon recruited Dag Nasty drummer Colin Sears, and the trio began practicing around August or September of 1986.
 MacKaye's original concept for Fugazi was akin to "MC5 plus reggae".

 In January 1987, Sears returned to Dag Nasty and was replaced by Brendan Canty, formerly of Rites of Spring.
 One day, Picciotto, Canty's Rites of Spring bandmate, dropped by during a practice session to see how his friend was getting along; he later admitted he secretly harbored the idea of joining the group.
 Picciotto was disappointed that there seemed to be no place for him.

 After some uncertainty from Canty about what he wanted to do with his future, the trio regrouped and booked their first show at the Wilson Center in early September 1987.
-The group still needed a name, so MacKaye chose the word "fugazi" from Mark Baker's Nam, a compilation of stories of Vietnam War veterans, in there being a slang acronym for "Fucked Up, Got Ambushed, Zipped In [a body bag]".
+The group still needed a name, so MacKaye chose the word "fugazi" (which means "false or inauthentic") from Mark Baker's Nam, a compilation of stories of Vietnam War veterans, in which it is a backronym for "Fucked Up, Got Ambushed, Zipped In [a body bag]".

 The band began inviting Picciotto to practices.
 Inspired by the use of a foil in hip-hop, Picciotto sang backup vocals.
 After his band Happy Go Licky broke up, he became more involved with Fugazi.
 MacKaye eventually asked Picciotto to become a full member, and he accepted.